Antonioxv/Transformer-Pytorch/README.md

 # Transformer-Pytorch
-Implementation of the transformer in pytorch, author: Chaoxin FU.
+Implementation of the transformer in pytorch.

 ## Train